An overview of patent litigation

 Most if not all patent litigation is commenced in the Federal Court, although the Supreme Courts of each State have the jurisdiction to hear such claims.
 The primary reason for this is that the Federal Court has a specialist panel of patent judges with specialist experience.

 Infringement claims can be brought either by the patent owner, or an exclusive licensee.
 Where an exclusive licensee brings the action, the owner must be joined either as a co-applicant, or a respondent.
-As a respondent, the patent owner can choose not to take part in the proceedings, without any risk of a costs order against them.

 Originating process & Statement of claim – what are they?